Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv_5-2.md

 **_East Sarcophagus._** The vestige within this sarcophagus offers the dark gift of Zhudun, the Corpse Star.
 Zhudun's gift is the power to raise the ancient dead.
 As an action, the beneficiary of this dark gift can touch the remains of a dead creature and restore it to life.
 The effect is identical to that of the _resurrection_ spell, except that it works regardless of how long the creature has been dead.
 After it has been used once, the dark gift vanishes.

 The beneficiary of this dark gift takes on a corpselike appearance and is easily mistaken for an undead.

-# Appendix A: Monsters & NPCs

-These statistics describe some of the key NPCs that appear in this adventure.

-- **Mercenary Envoy**
-- **Irenicus, Illusionist**

----

-# Appendix B: Spells

-The effects of these wizard spells appear in this adventure.
-The spell mighty fortress originally appeared in Xanathar's Guide to Everything.

-- _Linked Glyphs_
-- _Mighty Fortress_

----

-# Appendix C: Artifacts

-This appendix details three kinds of artifacts that appear throughout this adventure.

-- _Stone of Creation_
-- _Chip of Creation_
-- _Keystone of Creation_